Are you wondering what is the average weight for women? Well, below is an average weight chart for women with height and weight. See how you compare.?

 These are interesting because they show the average weight of children for their age.
 A

 We have average weight for men and average height for men.

 To find out exactly what you are looking for regarding health and weight charts check out our full index of charts.

 Note: The NHANES III survey is the data base used for these charts.
 These statistics are from data from America between 1988 and 1994.
 John Hansen and I did the analysis to obtain the chart’s data points.

 Here you go.
-A chart of average weight of women at various ages, in pounds and kilograms.
+A chart of the average weight of women by age in pounds and kilograms.